back to top

 Securing funding can be a lot of work.
 You need to take your time, do your homework, and research the companies you intend to solicit your proposal.
 You’ll have a meeting after meeting with different prospects and that can be very overwhelming.

 Especially if you don’t find anyone with whom you both can agree on the terms.
-Find several lenders and narrow them down and see who matches your company’s needs best.
+Find several lenders narrow them down and see who matches your company’s needs best.

 Shorter Terms